Read this before you send that text to your ex

 Link copied to clipboard

 The journey through a divorce or separation brings a range of emotions from shock, fear, anger relief and eventual acceptance.
-Combine the early emotions of anger and fear with the need to communicate and sort things out with your soon to be ex…and you’re plunged into a fragile situation where one emotionally charged message can cause chaos.
+Combine the early emotions of anger and fear with the need to communicate and sort things out with your soon-to-be ex… and you’re plunged into a fragile situation where one emotionally charged message can cause chaos.

 1. Keep it brief